k8sgpt-ai/k8sgpt-operator/AUTO_REMEDIATION.md

 `enabled`: A boolean value.
 If true, enables automatic remediation.

-`riskThreshold`: A string representing the risk threshold (e.g., "90").
+`similarityRequirement`: A string representing the required similarity with the original manifest (e.g., "90").
-Issues with a risk score above this threshold will be automatically remediated.
+New proposed manifests with a requirement above this threshold will be automatically remediated.

 `resources`: A list of Kubernetes resource types to consider for automatic remediation (e.g., Pod, Service, Deployment, Ingress).